rajivpant/ragbot/README.md

                         The maximum number of tokens to generate in the response.
-  -l LOAD, --load LOAD  Load a previous interactive session from a file. rajivpant@RP-2021-MacBook-Pro rbot %
+  -l LOAD, --load LOAD  Load a previous interactive session from a file. rajivpant@rp-2023-mac-mini rbot %
 ```

 ### Using decorator files

-To use rbot, you can provide conversation decorator files and/or folders containing multiple decorator files.
+To use rbot, you can provide prompt context decorator files and/or folders containing multiple decorator files.
 You can view examples of decorator files at <https://github.com/rajivpant/rbot/tree/main/fine-tuning>

 Example 1: